anenadic/GitHub-Workshop/README.md

 * Mastering Markdown - https://guides.github.com/features/mastering-markdown/
 * How to choose a license for your GitHub repository - https://choosealicense.com/
 * Mozilla Science Lab GitHub Essentials - http://joeyklee.github.io/friendly-github-intro/guides/github-essentials/

-## 4IR CDT Website

-During the workshop, the students identified the following to include on the website:
-- Events
-- About page
-    * Vacancies
-    * Project partners
-- Student profiles
-    * per year?

-And voted to use the [Sleek theme](http://jekyllthemes.org/themes/sleek/).

-Their website repo is [here](https://github.com/4ir-cdt/4ir-cdt.github.io), and the website is [here](https://4ir-cdt.github.io/).